FVITech/Techlaunch.io/README.md

         <?php include($rootPath . 'parts/bottom.php') ?>
     </body>
     ```
-    - First, there is a noscript element for Google analytics
-    - Next, The navbar and menu are included
-    - Next, the hero section ('above-the-fold') is included with the Techlaunch.io logo (a homepage button) and the page title
-    - Next, a section with a container div is included, which will limit the width of content within it.
-Use the 'section-title' h2 to provide a title for this section.
-    - Next, provide the content for this section.
-    - Continue adding new sections with container divs as you need them.
-    - Next, the footer is included.
-    - Lastly, bottom/php is included, which contains the various scripts needed for the page to function properly

 5. JavaScripts are in the `js` folder.
-Webpack is used to bundle them into a single JS file, which is included in `parts/bottom.php`
+Webpack is used to bundle them into a single JS file, which is linked with a `<script>` element in `parts/bottom.php`
-6. PHP modules, like a testimonials section, a quotes section, and a student projects section, are available for use in the `parts/` folder.
+6. Components, like a testimonials section, a quotes section, and a student projects section, are available for use in the `parts/` folder.
 Just include them into your index.php file.
-    - *Note*: if you include one of the modules from `parts/`, you must also import the associated `.scss` file into your page's index.scss file.
-For example, `testimonials.php` needs `_testimonials-slider.scss`.
+    - *Note*: if you include one of the components from `parts/`, you must also import the associated `.scss` file into your page's index.scss file.
+For example, you need to `@import "../testimonials-slider"` into index.scss for your page if you have included `testimonials.php` in index.php.
 7. Images are in the `images/` folder and videos are in the `videos/` folder.
 Use them in your index.php file with $rootPath:
     ```html
     <img src="<?php echo $rootPath ?>people/students-coding.jpg">
     ```
+8. Update `sitemap.php` and `sitemap.xml` with the new page